Opinion | Tech platforms need to be checked. Instead, Congress gives us theater.

 Incidentally, so does Congress.

-Facebook’s Mark Zuckerberg and Twitter’s Jack Dorsey went virtually to Washington this week to talk about Section 230 of the Communications Decency Act, the provision that protects platforms like theirs from liability for most of what their users post.
+Facebook’s Mark Zuckerberg and Twitter’s Jack Dorsey went virtually to Washington this week to talk about Section 230 of the Communications Decency Act, the provision that protects platforms such as theirs from liability for most of what their users post.
 This sounds awfully technical, and it is — but that’s mostly irrelevant, because lawmakers these days display little interest in making law.
 They are much more interested in making theater.
 The odd couple called to testify this week aren’t so much guest stars as they are props in an elaborate and never-ending performance art that’s starting to get old.

 Zuckerberg was summoned for his first flagellation in 2018 following the Cambridge Analytica imbroglio.
 A chorus of 100 lawmakers assembled to fire nearly 600 queries at him over the course of 10 hours.
 His testimony offered nary a novel insight and nary a scandalous slip-up, but no one cared.
 The point, for legislators, was to speak rather than be spoken to and to scold a hoodied schoolboy billionaire.
 The schoolboy showed up wearing a suit, and that was what mattered most.